Table of Contents

-For those looking to expand their business globally, Mexico presents a lot of opportunities: A competitive market, stable political and macroeconomic environment. `Ranking 15th in the list of global economies, Mexico is also the gateway to the other Latin American countries from a business standpoint.
+For those looking to expand their business globally, there are often opportunities in emerging markets.
+Doing business in Mexico has particular advantages, such as a stable political and macroeconomic environment.
+Ranking 15th in the list of global economies, Mexico can also be the gateway to the other Latin American countries.

-The vibrancy and diversity of Mexican culture, its history, culinary traditions, rapid urban growth, and development make it a very lucrative place for tourists and investors.
-In this article, SERVIAP lists the pros and cons of doing business in Mexico to give you a head start.
+The vibrancy and diversity of Mexican culture, its history, culinary traditions, rapid urban growth, and development make it a very lucrative place for investors.
+That’s why more and more people are looking for an employer of record in Mexico and we’ve listed the pros and cons of doing business in Mexico to give you a head start.

 Why do Business in Mexico?